For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

 The government seizing or confiscating your musical instrument(s)

 Loss due to war or insurrection

-Damage due to dry or wet rot, or from mold or rusting
+Damage due to dry or wet rot, mold, or rust

 Deterioration of the instrument due to time and wear and tear